-Johnny Nansen joined the USC staff in December of 2013 as the assistant head coach, running backs coach and special teams coordinator.
+Johnny Nansen is in his second year (2014-15) at USC as the assistant head coach, running backs coach and special teams coordinator.
+He joined the USC staff in December of 2013.

 He was at Washington the previous 5 seasons (2009-13) in a variety of roles.
 He was the special teams coordinator all 5 years and recruiting coordinator the first 4 years.
 He doubled as the defensive line coach the first 3 seasons and as the running backs coach in 2013.
 He also was the assistant head coach the past 2 seasons.

 In 2013, the Huskies were in the national Top 20 in rushing offense, as Doak Walker Award finalist Bishop Sankey was among the nation's rushing leaders.
 In 2011, UW ranked No. 7 in the nation in net punting and No. 21 in punt return defense.
 He mentored NFL draft pick Alameda Ta'amu on the defensive line.
 In 2010, his special teams featured school record-setting punter Kiel Rasp.
 In 2009, Nansen coached UW defensive end Daniel Te'o-Nesheim, an NFL draftee who finished his career with a school-record 30 sacks.
 The Huskies played in the 2010 Holiday Bowl, 2011 Alamo Bowl, 2012 Las Vegas Bowl and 2013 Fight Hunger Bowl (he did not coach in the Fight Hunger Bowl).

 The 41-year-old Nansen came to UW after having spent 5 seasons (2004-08) at Idaho, where he worked with the linebackers the first 3 years, defensive line the final 2 years and special teams each season.